-The 15 Healthiest Chip Brands, Ranked From Worst To Best
+The 16 Healthiest Chip Brands, Ranked From Worst To Best

-Whether your eating preferences are grain free, vegan, gluten free, or you just want to incorporate more fruits and vegetables into your diet, check out our list of 15 healthy chip brands, ranked from worst to best.
+While chips are also delicious, they tend to get a poor health reputation.
+Additionally, because they are most often fried, they are typically higher in trans fats, calories, and can contain a toxic substance called acrylamide.
+With that in mind, it's no wonder that brands with a greater focus on healthier snack options are booming in popularity.
+Whether your eating preferences are grain free, vegan, gluten free, or you just want to incorporate more fruits and vegetables into your diet, check out this list of healthy chip brands, ranked from worst to best.
 Keep reading, and you might just find your new favorite snack.

-14. Good Health
+15. Good Health

 True to its name, Good Health is the health-focused brand by Utz.
 The line of snacks includes familiar territory such as popcorn, veggie sticks, and pretzels with a focus on non-GMO ingredients and the use of different types of cooking oils.
-There are multiple kettle style potato chips to choose from with flavors such as avocado oil sea salt, olive oil sea salt, avocado oil barbecue, and avocado oil jalapeno.
+There are multiple kettle style potato chips to choose from with flavors such as avocado oil sea salt, olive oil sea salt, avocado oil barbecue, and avocado oil jalapeño.

 13. Brad's

 If you're looking to stock your pantry with strictly plant-based products, consider Brad's.
 Among the brand's multiple snack options is a line of chips made with air dried organic vegetables that includes flavors such as broccoli cheddar, red bell pepper, and Vampire Killer.
-Are you as intrigued as we are by that last one?
+Are you as intrigued as I am by that last one?
 Well, it happens to be a lemony kale chip made with cashew cheese, and, not surprisingly, lots of garlic.

 The brand, however, has its detractors, with complaints on Amazon ranging from an unpleasant aroma from the chips to quality inconsistency from bag to bag.
 One reviewer mentions love for these chips, but notes that you must eat them with dip for the best taste.
-Though we prefer a chip that stands on its own, these are a solid bet for vegans in search of a low calorie, low fat and high protein snack.
+Though I prefer a chip that stands on its own, these are a solid bet for vegans in search of a low calorie, low fat and high protein snack.

 12. Bare

 Bare specializes in baked chips made from freeze dried fruits.
 These sweet treats are available in familiar fruit varieties, including apple, banana, coconut, strawberry, and pineapple.
 While these are not your typical chips, Amazon reviews of the pineapple & coconut variety show indicate many people find them as a great replacement for standard potato crisps.
 However, there are some complaints of being overpriced and containing added sugar, though many note that these chips are kid-approved, which is a major plus.
-We know how hard it can be to get kids to eat fruits, and an item like this may ease their reluctance — in which gets case you can justify the high cost.
+I know how hard it can be to get kids to eat fruits, and an item like this may ease their reluctance — in which gets case you can justify the high cost.

 11. Snacklins